zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 post_processing(y_preds: 'ndarray') → ndarray
 ```

-Apply post-processing to the dequantized predictions.
+Apply post-processing to the de-quantized predictions.

 This post-processing step can include operations such as applying the sigmoid or softmax function for classifiers, or summing an ensemble's outputs.
 These steps are done in the clear because of current technical constraints.
 They most likely will be integrated in the FHE computations in the future.